Gagan2004/Invoice-generator/README.md

 # Invoice Generator

+> ⚠️ **Warning:** THe puppeteer has not been been configured to production yet , so it can't geenerate INVOICES on deployed URL , set up the project locally as instructed below,  if you wanna experience all the  functionalities of this prototype.

 This is a full-stack invoice generator application built with the MERN stack (MongoDB, Express, React, Node.js).
 It allows users to create, manage, and download invoices as PDFs.

 ## Features